texta-tk/texta-tk.github.io/source/document_importer.rst

 Document Importer
 ##################

-:ref:`Document Importer <document_importer_concept>` (Document Importer) provides API endpoints for adding, deleting and replacing documents one by one in or into a certain index in an easy way.
+:ref:`Document Importer <document_importer_concept>` (Document Importer) provides API endpoints for adding, deleting and replacing JSON documents inside Elasticsearch indices.

 Importing a document
 *********************

+Adding documents through the API is the easiest way to integrate existing datasets and systems with TEXTA Toolkit.
+However, for security reasons the users are only allowed to insert documents into indices which are already put inside their Project.
+API users should also be keenly aware that such indices would also need to be set up with a the proper schema to work with tools like Tagger and Tagger Groups.

 Parameters
 ===========